-Andy Keates provides a brief guide to the new regime for interest deductions by large companies and groups, which replace the “world-wide debt cap” rules from 6 April 2017.
+Andy Keates provides a brief guide to the new regime for interest deductions by large companies and groups, which replace the “world-wide debt cap” rules for accounting periods starting from 1 April 2017.

 The new rules are contained in Schedule 7A of TIOPA 2010.
 Most of us can happily ignore those 156 pages of legislation, as they only apply to extremely large interest deductions (in excess of £2 million).
 This happy ignorance can also extend to the amendments which are currently passing through Parliament as part of the Finance Bill 2018, and to the 577 pages of HMRC guidance which was updated on 28 February 2018.

 However, for those of you who would like to keep an eye on what is happening for interest deductions (but don’t have the time or inclination to wade through 577 pages of HMRC-speak), here is a very brief summary.

 This is not purely an HMRC initiative, it stems from a drive by the OECD and G20 to tackle base erosion and profit shifting (BEPS).
 In other words: the ambition of some multinational groups to have their interest receipts exposed to a low-tax regime, while their interest expenditure is relieved in a high-tax jurisdiction.